zenstackhq/zenstack-docs/docs/guides/authentication/auth0.md

 # Integrating With Auth0

-This guide aims to give some simple examples of using Auth0 to provide authentication when used in conjunction with ZenStack.
-It will not take into account the different types of authentication that Auth0 offers.
-The premise is that you have and understanding of Auth0's method of authentication and are able to produce an object as a result of authenticating a user with Auth0.
+This guide provides simple examples of using Auth0 authentication with ZenStack.
+While Auth0 offers various authentication methods, this guide assumes you understand Auth0's authentication basics and can obtain a user object after authentication.

 ## Enhancing the prisma client